gnosis/gp-v1-ui/README.md

 ### transactions

 Transactions config.
-Used to apply some postprocessing toevery transaction submitted through the interface
+Used to apply some post processing to every transaction submitted through the interface

 **Config format:**